devluist/accelerator-test/README.md

 - pnpm nx build directory-handler-api
 - pnpm nx serve directory-handler-api

-There is an example folder at:
+There is an example folder for testing purposes at:
     `apps/directory-handler-api/src/example-folder`